matthewsot/mfcc-dotnet/README.md

 # Performance
 I have tried to keep optimization in mind, but no promises are made regarding the speed or efficiency of the code.
+Anecdotally, I have successfully used this library in a real-time, GMM-based C# speaker recognition system so it should work.

 Some optimizations include:
 - The filterbank is cached after it's first created